 Players cannot tackle the ball carrier if they can’t get off blocks.
 Meaning, that the offense is not just going to let you tackle the running back, they are going to try to block you!
 This is a commonly known thing in football right?
 Well Of course the offense will try to block the defense!
 So why do coaches still avoid working on getting off blocks?
 I just do not understand why block destruction is not practiced more often by youth football coaches.
-When we practice tackling drills we always start with our players having to lose a block and then make the tackle (coach holds pad or another player tries to block them).
+When we practice tackling drills we always start with our players having to beat a block and then make the tackle (coach holds pad or another player tries to block them).
 This will also kill two birds with one stone-getting off blocks and tackling, which are the two main aspects of defensive football.
-Rip move is the best technique for losing blocks.
+The Rip move is the best technique for losing blocks.
 Rip through blocks (block destruction) do not go around blocks.

-Getting every defender to the ball is another area of defense that we pride ourselves on.
+Getting every defender to the ball carrier is another area of defense that we pride ourselves on.
 Taking the right angle to the ball is vital.
 Defenses that are able to get to the ball rarely give up the “big play”.
 Swarm to the ball is the motto we use.
 Gang tackling is a trade mark of a dominating defense.
 Securing gaps, getting to pursuit lanes, and gang tackling is the key to solid team youth football defense.
 Long story short, hold containment, gaps, and SWARM to the ball with passion and energy.
 Get to the ball on all run and pass plays.